Locust Summer Day

 Tom plays electric piano and provides vocals on all three songs.
 Locust Summer Day also features Tom on guitar.
 The minimalist instrumentation make Tom's songs all the more interesting as there's nothing to distract from the melody and message of each.

 Bill's session notes are taped to the back of a box he's previously used for Fast Cotton session masters, but that's not so odd since Tom's sessions occur during a break between Fast Cotton sessions.
 The only mix-downs from the original 4-track session tapes in the Sonobeat archives are in monaural, so for Sonobeat's 50th anniversary in 2017 we make new stereo mixes using the instructions Bill left us on the session master tape box.

 Unidentified song #2

-Recorded at Sonobeat's Western Hills Drive Studios on November 14, 1970
+Recorded at Sonobeat's Western Hills Drive Studios in northwest Austin, Texas, on November 14, 1970